amreenshahid-creator/SYSC3110_Uno_M3/README.md

 for the previews milestone, Iman was responsibe for testings cross classes and methods, ensuring the game ran smoothly. general code quality by improving synchronization between components, refining error handling, and expanding JUnit test coverage for model behavior and game logic. for current milestone, Iman continued doing JUnit testing for this milestone, she added JUnit tests for Uno Flip cards and tested the AI player actions.
 Ensured everything running smoothly.
 Iman prepared the README for this milestone, added JavaDocs, comments.

+Explanation of AI Player Strategy

+The AI does not pick random cards.
+When it is the AI’s turn, the model looks at all the cards in its hand and checks which ones are legal to play.
+If none work, the AI must draw.When the AI has more than one card it can use, it usually plays a special card first because those affect the game more, like a skip or a draw card.
+If it doesn’t have anything like that, it just plays a normal card that matches the colour or the number on the top of the pile.
+It isn’t trying to be clever or random, it just follows the rules in the simplest way possible.

+Breakdown of Other Deliverables

-Breakdown of other deliverables: Our project is split into four milestones.
+Our project is split into four milestones.
 Milestone 1 was the text-based game of Uno.
 Milestone 2 added the full GUI and model testing.
 Milestone 3 focused on Uno Flip and the AI players.
 Milestone 4 includes the undo/redo feature and saving and loading the game

 for every milestone, we update the code, add new tests, fix the UML diagrams, update our documentation, and write a README that explains what changed and who worked on what.
 Each milestone is submitted as one zip file with everything included.